gal333t/portfolio-website/README.md

 And here we go, the Blog has begun!
 More to come, stay tuned.
 Going to be writing about my experience in the course & learning all these new skills.
 Updated colours, addded a little variety in there to give it something less bland.
 But I did love the greyish tones, maybe one day I'll dial it back a bit again.

+### Updated Version 2.2

+This was super fun.
+I am really enjoying these little updates every Sunday.
+Now when you click on Blog in the navigation bar, you can see the titles of each post and click through to read the blog itself!
+Very cool little addition to clean up the page a bit.

 ### What I want to add:

-- Move the blogs to their own page, make the heading visible only and you can click through that to read the whole thing.
-Or a read more p tag underneath to click on.
 - My CV, not sure the best way to do this to TBD for now if/how I'll deploy this info
 - A page showcasing some screenshots of my work (both when they were in development and current)
 - Mobile responsiveness, specifically for the navbar (maybe turning it into a Bootstrap collapsible navbar? )
+- Work on making it an accessible webpage that works well with a screen reader